Daniel Libeskind: Early life and education

-Born in Łódź, Poland, Libeskind was the second child of Dora and Nachman Libeskind, both Polish Jews and Holocaust survivors.
+Daniel Libeskind was born May 12, 1946, in Łódź, Poland.
+He is the second child of Dora and Nachman Libeskind, both Polish Jews and Holocaust survivors.
 As a young child, Libeskind learned to play the accordion and quickly became a virtuoso, performing on Polish television in 1953.
 He won a America Israel Cultural Foundation scholarship in 1959 and played alongside a young Itzhak Perlman.
 Libeskind lived in Poland for 11 years and says "I can still speak, read and write Polish."

-In 1957, the Libeskinds moved to Kibbutz Gvat, Israel and then to Tel Aviv before moving to New York in 1959.
+In 1957, the Libeskinds moved to Israel, settling in Kibbutz Gvat and Tel Aviv.
 In his autobiography, Breaking Ground: An Immigrant's Journey from Poland to Ground Zero, Libeskind spoke of how the kibbutz experience influenced his concern for green architecture.

 In the summer of 1959, his family moved to New York City on one of the last immigrant boats to the United States.
 In New York, Libeskind lived in the Amalgamated Housing Cooperative in the northwest Bronx, a union-sponsored, middle-income cooperative development.
 He attended the Bronx High School of Science.
 The print shop where his father worked was on Stone Street in Lower Manhattan, and he watched the original World Trade Center being built in the 1960s.
 Libeskind became a United States citizen in 1965.

 Daniel Libeskind was accepted at Cooper Union for the Advancement of Science and Art and began school there in 1965 where he was taught by John Hejduk and received his professional architectural degree in 1970.
 In 1968, Libeskind briefly worked as an apprentice to architect Richard Meier.
 He received a postgraduate degree in history and theory of architecture at the School of Comparative Studies at the University of Essex in 1972.
 The same year, he was hired to work at Peter Eisenman's New York Institute for Architecture and Urban Studies, but he quit almost immediately.